teragrid/dgrid/docs/specification/validators.rst

-Some Proof-of-Stake consensus algorithms aim to create a "completely" decentralized system where all stakeholders (even those who are not always available online) participate in the committing of blocks.
-Tendermint has a different approach to block creation.
+Some Proof-of-Stake consensus algorithms aim to create a "completely" decentralized system where all stakeholders (even those who are not always available online) participate in the committing of blocks. teragrid has a different approach to block creation.
 Validators are expected to be online, and the set of validators is permissioned/curated by some external process.
-Proof-of-stake is not required, but can be implemented on top of Tendermint consensus.
+Proof-of-stake is not required, but can be implemented on top of teragrid consensus.
 That is, validators may be required to post collateral on-chain, off-chain, or may not be required to post any collateral at all.